albop/dbe_archive/README.md

 - Final Exam:
   - on computer
   - test general knowledge of econometrics / machine learning
-  - test *will* be some programming tasks
+  - there *will* be some programming tasks

 ---